fdschneider/git_intro/git_intro.md

 it's confusing!
 ========================================================
 - Which one was the latest version?
-- OMG, I can show that to no one!
+- OMG, I cannot show that to anyone!

 it's not progressive or reproducible
 ========================================================